-5.6 Report to Education and Training Committee
+5.6 Report to Education and Training (Standard Setting) Sub-Committee

-5.6.1 The Education and Training Policy Department will collect quantitative and qualitative data on the various outcomes of all Scottish Exempting Degree Programmes.
-On the basis of this, and because the Scottish Exempting Degree itself is a new course from academic session 2011/2012, all Providers will receive a visit in the first year as referred to in sections 4.7.1 and 5.2 above.
-Thereafter Providers will supply an Annual Report (see section 4.7 above).
-Those processes will result in annual recommendations by the Education and Training Policy Department to the Education and Training Committee regarding the following matters:

-- The appraisal mechanisms of the Providers, and whether these give the Society sufficiently full information about the nature and achievement of the Programmes on offer - The achievement by the students of the Scottish Exempting Degree Outcomes, including areas of strength and areas for improvement - Content, length, timing and structure of the Scottish Exempting Degree currently being offered - The maintenance and overall quality of standards in Programme feedback and assessment - The continuing appropriateness of the Scottish Exempting Degree structure as well as Outcomes - The relationship of the Scottish Exempting Degree to PEAT 1, PEAT 2 and Trainee CPD in order to avoid drift within the Society's overall professional training programme - Any other matters that arise from the monitoring of the Programmes that the Education and Training Policy Department would wish to bring to the attention of the Education and Training Committee.
+- 5.6.1 The Education, Training and Qualifications Department will collect quantitative and qualitative data on the various outcomes of all Scottish Exempting Degree Programmes.
+Those processes will result in annual recommendations by the Education, Training and Qualifications Department to the Education and Training (Standard Setting) Sub-Committee regarding the following matters: - The appraisal mechanisms of the Providers, and whether these give the Society sufficiently full information about the nature and achievement of the Programmes on offer. - The achievement by the students of the Scottish Exempting Degree Outcomes, including areas of strength and areas for improvement. - Content, length, timing and structure of the Scottish Exempting Degree currently being offered. - The maintenance and overall quality of standards in Programme feedback and assessment. - The continuing appropriateness of the Scottish Exempting Degree structure as well as Outcomes. - The relationship of the Scottish Exempting Degree to PEAT 1, PEAT 2 and Required CPD in order to avoid drift within the Society's overall professional training programme. - Any other matters that arise from the monitoring of the Programmes that the Education, Training and Qualifications Department would wish to bring to the attention of the Education and Training (Standard Setting) Sub-Committee.